iivanoo/covid-apps-observer/data/data_us/reports/resources/com.americanwell.android.member.wellpoint___12.0.19.010_02/report.md

 <img src="1_star_reviews_wordcloud.png" alt="com.americanwell.android.member.wellpoint 1 reviews"/>
 </p>

+> Will not respond to refill requests causing you to not only have your treatment delayed, but also to pay an additional $60 for an appointment.
+I have tried at least 8 times with multiple providers.<br> :date: __2021-02-10 14:41:05__

 > Never works<br> :date: __2021-01-30 00:36:54__

 > Doctor told me to drink more water.
 Regular doctor told me to go to the ER.
 This app is a scam and dangerous.<br> :date: __2021-01-28 15:32:09__